kjedamzik/flux/docs/SPEC.md

 Buckets is a type of data source that retrieves a list of buckets that the caller is authorized to access.
 It takes no input parameters and produces an output table with the following columns:

+* `name` string
-* name (string): the name of the bucket
+    the name of the bucket
+* `id` string
-* id (string): the internal ID of the bucket
+    the internal ID of the bucket
+* `organization` string
-* organization (string): the organization this bucket belongs to
+    the organization this bucket belongs to
+* `organizationID` string
-* organizationID (string): the internal ID of the organization
+    the internal ID of the organization
+* `retentionPolicy` string
-* retentionPolicy (string): the name of the retention policy, if present
+    the name of the retention policy, if present
+* `retentionPeriod` duration
-* retentionPeriod (duration): the duration of time for which data is held in this bucket
+    the duration of time for which data is held in this bucket

 Example: